RedisLabs/redislabs-docs/content/rs/clusters/configure/cluster-settings.md

 ---
-Title: Cluster Name, Email Service, Time Zone, and License
+Title: Cluster settings
-description:
+linktitle: Cluster settings
+description: You can view and set various cluster settings such as cluster name, email service, time zone, and license.
 weight: 10
 alwaysopen: false
 categories: ["RS"]